background preloader

 Google+ TemplateSociallyStacked Posted by Dana Kilroy on 08 Nov 2013 / 0 Comment 11/13/13 UPDATE: Google+ header and profile photo dimensions have changed since we posted this.
 We’ve updated the template; download the PDF below.
 While Twitter has been all over the news this week, we’ve been studying up on Google+.
 A few weeks ago we asked our users which platform they wanted to learn more about and Google+ was a top request….So for our next Small Biz Social Friday series we’ll be looking at how brands can use this important and fast-growing (but not super intuitive) social network.
 To help you get started, we created a handy template guide with size requirements for cover and profile photos.
 Here are some posting tips: And here’s the cover image guide: Download the PDF version of this guide here.
 How have you been using Google+?
 Comments comments

-Warren Buffett 2013 Shareholder Letter 5 Ways To Refresh Your Personal Brand In 2015 1515Are you ready to make 2015 the best year for your career?
+Web Analytics in Real Time 5 Ways To Refresh Your Personal Brand In 2015 1515Are you ready to make 2015 the best year for your career?
 If so, it might be time to refresh your personal brand.
 Refreshing your personal brand will make you feel more confident about your career, discover new opportunities, and get noticed by employers.
+By refreshing your resume or updating your online portfolio, you can make small changes to your personal brand that will make a big impact on your career.
 Here are five ways to refresh your personal brand in 2015: 1.
 Relationships play an essential role in your personal brand because they can help you discover new ideas and identify your strengths.
 2. Your online presence says a lot about your personal brand.
 Invest some time (and even money) in refreshing your professional website.
 3. Your appearance determines how people perceive you.
 For example, if you feel like your wardrobe is outdated, consider adding a new blazer or statement piece to your closet.
 4. Are you still using the business cards you created in college?
-If you aren’t design savvy, reach out to a friend or freelance graphic designer who could design you a new logo at a low cost.
 5.

-Are You a Lame Career Seeker?
+Warren Buffett Pay Are You a Lame Career Seeker?
 I spoke recently to a group of approximately 40 job seekers who were alumni of a well respected and nationally ranked major university.
 They interacted well, asked questions, and seemed genuinely interested in the topic.
 I volunteered my time free of charge and made several offers of help to this audience.
+That’s the good news.
 Now for the bad news: The majority of the audience was composed of lame job seekers.
 Before I go any further and before you become indignant and stop reading, let me explain what I mean by the adjective “lame”. “impaired or disabled through defect or injury” Lack of Initiative Can Hurt Your Search These job seekers, as well as many of those I have met and conversed with by phone, fit this definition perfectly.
 Let me explain a little further.
 I offered them a helpful “How to prepare for a job interview” document and asked them to email me if they wanted a free copy.
 Take a Hard Look in the Mirror You deserve the best career life has to offer.

 Related: